CardinalPath/gas/README.rst

 .. _Vimeo: http://www.vimeo.com/

-YouTube Video Tracking
+Youtube Video Tracking
 ~~~~~~~~~~~~~~~~~~~~~~
-You can track YouTube_ video events.
+You can track Youtube_ video events.
 You must be using the iframe method
 of embedding videos.

 The browser must support HTML5 postMessage.
 That means it won't work on ie6